dantard/qrgrading/README.md

 ### Creating a new workspace

-To create a new workspace, run the following command:
+To create a new workspace, run the following command in a terminal:

 ```bash
 $ qrworkspace -d 250312